ConPaaS-team/conpaas/docs/userguide.rst

     Click on “add new service”, then select the service you want to add.
 This operation adds extra functionalities to the application manager which are specific to a certain service.
-These functionalities enable the application manager to be charge of taking care of the service, but it does not host applications itself.
+These functionalities enable the application manager to be in charge of taking care of the service, but it does not host applications itself.
 Other instances in charge of running the actual application are called “agent” instances.